Local Union Finances Roles, Responsibilities and Best Practices

 Bank Reconciliations:

-1. Bank reconciliations are to be done on a monthly basis to ensure that there are no authorized transactions going through the Local Unions bank account.
+1. Bank reconciliations are to be done on a monthly basis to ensure that there are no unauthorized transactions going through the Local Unions bank account.

 Records Retention: